What is Prylmångeriet exactly?

 The Computer Science chapter has the most distinguished and honourable colour which is cerise, not pink.
 Other chapters might like to think that our Ovve is pink but they are wrong.
 Read about other chapters' colours to see where all of them come from.

-This tradition of carrying Ovve started at KTH in the late 60's as an alternative to b-frack.
-And the following chapter is an description over how we at our chapter handle our Ovve.
+This tradition of carrying Ovve started at KTH in the late 60s as an alternative to b-frack.
+And the following chapter is a description of how we at our chapter handle our Ovve.

 Vett och etikett

-The Ovve is only allowed to be washed if the owner is in the Ovve, which means your only alternative is bathing or showering in your Ovve!
-Thus, Prylmångleriet holds an event at the start of Summer, every year, called Plask where we gather to bath in our Ovve in a local lake.
+The Ovve is only allowed to be washed if the owner is in the Ovve, which means your only alternatives are bathing or showering in your Ovve!
+Thus, Prylmångleriet holds an event at the start of summer, every year, called Plask where we gather to bathe in our Ovve in a local lake.